-Utilizing the data gathered the committee focused on identifying the District's greatest areas of needs and then developed the following action plan for the 2019-2022 Technology Plan.
-For the 2019-2022 Technology Plan the domains that we will be prioritizing are Classroom and Environment.
-This is intended to be re-evaluated and updated each year of the plan as a piece of the annual technology improvement planning process.
+Utilizing the data gathered up through the 2022 BrightBytes collection the committee focused on identifying the District's greatest areas of needs and then developed the following action plan for the 2023-2025 Technology Plan.
+For the 2023-2025 Technology Plan the domains that we will be prioritizing are Classroom and Environment.
+The committee focused on the importance of embedding and aligning the technology action plan to the Strategic Plan work happening throughout the District.
+This plan is intended to be reevaluated and updated each year as a piece of the annual technology improvement planning process.